MZandtheRaspberryPi/robo_drawing/README.md

-docker exec -it $(docker ps -lq) /bin/bash cd ros_ws source install/setup.bash ros2 run ros_arm_controller robo_controller --ros-args -p use_sim_time:=false
+docker exec -it $(docker ps -lq) /bin/bash cd ros_ws source install/setup.bash ros2 run ros_arm_controller robo_controller --ros-args -p use_sim_time:=false -p robot_name:=mycobot_280
 ```

 ### If the image hasn't yet been built on the cobot:
-Compress the entire folder so we can copy it over to the robot and build the docker image there...
+Compress the entire folder so we can copy it over to the robot and build the docker image there...But, don't do it on the arm's raspberry pi, do it on a Raspberry Pi 4 or higher as the arm's raspberry pi isn't strong enough to build the image.

 ```
-tar -czf /home/$USER/ros_sim.tar.gz /home/$USER/ros_sim
+tar -czf /home/$USER/robo_drawing.tar.gz /home/$USER/robo_drawing
 ```

 Connect to the robot's WIFI via your Ubuntu wifi interface (top right of screen).
 The WLAN should be named after the robot ID which is on a label on the base of the robot.
 Double check you are connected to the right robot--if you move a robot from somebody else's group that may surprise them and cause some damage to the robot or people.
 Check the robot's IP address, and SCP the file into the robot.